 With NVIDIA SHIELD TV, you can pretty easily watch live TV, making it even easier to “cut the cord.”
-While apps like PlayStation Vue and Sling TV, are easy to use, unlike Live Channels or HD HomeRun, they’re not free.
+While apps like PlayStation Vue and Sling TV, are easy to use, unlike Live Channels, HD HomeRun, or Tablo TV, they’re not free.
 And of course, we HAVE to talk about Plex.
 Here, we’ll walk you through several different methods to watch live TV on SHIELD.

 Every day we on the SHIELD team find ourselves arguing about the nuances of what exactly constitutes “cord cutting.”
 I guess that’s what happens when you’re passionate about something.
 The consensus seems to be that using pay services like Sling TV and PlayStation Vue isn’t technically “cord cutting,” but rather it’s what folks have come to call “cord shaving.”
 Either way, we love both services as they not only give you access to live, local TV, but you also get access to a plethora of cable channels.

 Sling TV offers two levels of service, Sling orange ($20 / month) and Sling Blue ($25 / month).
 While both give you access to live, local TV the different packages boast different cable offerings.
 Sling Orange offers a plethora of great channels like ESPN, TNT, TBS, and many more, while Sling Blue is where you’ll find channels like NBC and NBC Sports Network.

 PlayStation Vue came on the scene last fall, and similar to other live TV streaming apps, with PlayStation Vue, SHIELD owners can watch movies, sports, and “On Demand programming” from a wide range of channels including AMC, Comedy Central, Disney, ESPN, HBO, NFL Network, and SHOWTIME.
 PlayStation Vue plans start at $29.99 / month.